 In line with our preregistered plan, we collapsed data across speakers and pseudowords for analysis.
 Further, data on emotional averages were excluded because they were not relevant for our hypotheses.
 Response omissions (~1 %) were treated as errors and participants with more than 5% of such omissions excluded from data analysis.
 Analyses of Variance (ANOVAs) and correlational analyses were performed using R Version 4.5.0 52.
 Post-hoc tests were Benjamini-Hochberg corrected where appropriate 53.
 A p-value < 0.05 was considered significant.

 We complemented these classical frequentist analyses with a Bayesian approach, which – in contrast to null hypothesis significance testing - allows a quantification of evidence for null findings 54.
 These analyses were conducted in JASP Version 0.19.3 55 using default priors, which have been considered appropriate for testing null hypotheses based on similar sample sizes 56, 19.
 Further, we ensured that our Bayesian inference did not depend critically on the choice of priors by running robustness checks (see data analysis files “Analysis_JASP_Bayesian.zip” on OSF).
 We report the Bayes factor (BF10) as an indicator for the likelihood of the null and alternative hypothesis given the observed data.
 BF10 > 1 indicate larger evidence for the alternative hypothesis, BF10 < 1 indicate larger evidence for the null hypothesis.
 For example, a BF10 = 3 means that the alternative hypothesis is three times more likely than the null hypothesis, whereas the reciprocal BF10 = .33 means that the null hypothesis is three times more likely than the alternative.
-Following the guidelines by 57 57, we consider values of BF10 = 1-3 (.1-.33) as anecdotal, BF10 = 3-10 (.33-.10) as moderate, BF10 = 10-30 (.10-.03) as strong, BF10 = 30-100 (.03-.01) as very strong and BF10 > 100 (< .01) as decisive evidence for the alternative hypothesis and the reciprocal values in parentheses as respective evidence for the null hypothesis.
+Following the guidelines by Jarosz et al. 2014 57 57, we consider values of BF10 = 1-3 (.1-.33) as anecdotal, BF10 = 3-10 (.33-.10) as moderate, BF10 = 10-30 (.10-.03) as strong, BF10 = 30-100 (.03-.01) as very strong and BF10 > 100 (< .01) as decisive evidence for the alternative hypothesis and the reciprocal values in parentheses as respective evidence for the null hypothesis.

 In alignment with the approach by 14 14, we first recoded responses in the PROMS from 1 to 0 in 0.25 steps starting with the “definitely” correct option down to the “definitely” incorrect option (thus, “don’t know” was always coded with 0.5).
 For the final measure, we then subtracted 0.5, so that a positive score indicates that participants were more correct/confident, a negative score indicates more incorrect/uncertain ratings, and a score of zero indicates responses at chance level.
 For statistical analyses, we used the averaged performance across trials for each subtest.